spidermunkey/icons/README.md

 -- create new user flow

+-- setup guest flow for demo with default icon set

 [SIDENOTE]
 if your reading this.
 I have no idea what i'm doing, i just know it works on my machine... venture futher if you dare.